Philadelphia’s First Virtual Council Session

 Council President Clarke was extremely pleased as were the other members and staff involved.

-We believe our solution positions the City of Philadelphia to continue to hold virtual council sessions for upcoming budget hearings and we look forward to supporting them in their efforts.
+After having produced over 50 virtual hearings using Microsoft Teams, we believe our solution positions the City of Philadelphia to continue to hold virtual council sessions throughout this pandemic and we look forward to supporting them in their efforts.

-On a personal note, as a Philly native, it warms my heart to be able to provide such a solution after 30+ years in this industry, for the City I Love, The City of Brotherly Love.
+On a personal note, as a Philly native and son of former Philadelphia civil servant parents, it warms my heart to be able to provide such a solution after 30+ years in this industry, for the City I Love, The City of Brotherly and Sisterly Love.